UCF/UCF-Source-Taxonomy-Plugin/README.txt

 == Required plugins ==

-These plugins must be activated for Online Utilities to function properly.
+These plugins must be activated for the plugin to function properly.

 * [Advanced Custom Fields](https://www.advancedcustomfields.com/)